We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Thirdly, you have an insatiable desire to learn anything and everything to improve your writing, the openness to accept constructive criticism and the commitment to sit with your bloated prose and edit until it sparkles.

-Yes, writing is a solitary craft.
+Yes, writing is a solitary, emotional craft.
 And learning to improve our writing can feel like solitary confinement without guidance and reassurance.
 We can learn from teachers, from workshops, from books, but ultimately success is up to us, alone with our notepad or laptop.

 The 3 Types of Books You Need to Grow as a Writer